OndrejHome/ansible.ha-cluster-lvm/README.md

 WARNING: While this was tested on newest CentOS/RHEL 6.9 and 7.4 and is used by the Author regularly, you should be careful when using this.
 In worst case the wrong detection of root VG may fail and cause issues.

+Additionally tested on: RHEL 8.2/8.6/9.0, AlmaLinux 8.6/9.0 with systemid approach

 To get in touch with author you can use email ondrej-xa2iel8u@famera.cz or create a issue on github when requesting some feature.